 At Rush University Medical Center, we are putting your safety first.
 For information about COVID-19, see the latest updates.
 Rush accepts donations to support our response effort, staff, and patients and families.

-Aside from routine observations around National Lead Poisoning Prevention Week, Oct.
-21 to 27, health care professionals and Chicago-area residents have had the topic on their minds more than usual lately, because high lead levels have been discovered in the water many Chicagoans drink.
+Aside from routine observations around National Lead Poisoning Prevention Week, which comes around every October, health care professionals and Chicago-area residents have the topic on their minds more than usual, because high lead levels have been discovered in the water many Chicagoans drink.

 City parks in Chicago have a lead problem, too.
 Tests found dangerously high lead levels in many of Chicago’s 1,250 outdoor drinking fountains — two at Gompers Park returned lead levels of 75 and 50 ppb, for example.
 Officials at the Chicago Park District tried running the fountains continuously to flush out lead, but later decided to turn off about half the fountains and marked them for removal, the Tribune reported.

 Of course, Chicago is not the first city to deal with this issue.